syncthing/syncthing/users/syncthing.rst

 --------------------

 The following environment variables modify Syncthing's behavior in ways that are mostly useful for developers.
 Use with care.
+If you start syncthing from within service managers like systemd or supervisor path expansion may not be supported.

 STGUIASSETS
     Directory to load GUI assets from.
 Overrides compiled in assets.